subair99/ML_Zoomcamp_2024_Modules/ML_Zoomcamp_2024_Article/Article.md

 ```

 # Conclusion
-In this article, I have been able to demonstarate the fact that bagging improves the result of a bare XGBRegressor model and also that it can train a very large dataset to produce a credible result
+In this article, I have been able to demonstrate the fact that bagging improves the result of a bare XGBRegressor model and also that it can train a very large dataset to produce a credible result